ClaireSmid/Neurocognitive_Basis_Metacontrol/analysis/readme.md

 ## Reinforcement learning models
 The folder 'CompModel' contains the scripts to run the reinforcement learning models.
 The wrapper function assumes a folder structure (e.g. the likelihood models organised in a folder titled 'helper_functions') to be able to run as is.

+## Behavioral analysis
+The file 'Imputation_Procedure.R' runs the imputation method for the final data used in the paper.
+The file 'Behavioral_Analysis.R' runs the main behavioral analyses reported in the paper.

 ## Cortical thickness analysis
 the matlab file contains the analysis for cortical thickness included in the paper.
 The analysis uses the surfstat Matlab package (link in main folder).